axlwolf/task_manager/memory-bank/progress.md

 - Enhanced theme system with improved contrast and harmonious colors
 - Standardized component styling with CSS variables and theme classes
 - Improved project structure with proper organization of shared components
+- Implementation of Trunk-Based Development strategy with feature flags
+- Creation of feature flag service for managing feature visibility

 ## Known Issues